 How will this program prepare me for a career?

 Together, Data Science and Artificial Intelligence develop and share methods and tools designed to address problems increasingly central to our everyday life, business, society, and the environment.
 The methods of data science and artificial intelligence involve elements of statistics, computer science, and optimization.
 Other Ontario institutions offer data science and/or artificial intelligence content, however, this program differs in its offering of both data science and artificial intelligence and the inclusion of a co-op work term.
 The 9-course requirement in addition to the co-op experiential work term will provide MDSAI students with the breadth and depth necessary to prepare them for a career in industry.
+We invite you to learn more about Co-op and the MDSAI program.
 The Faculty of Mathematics at the University of Waterloo has a wealth of internationally-recognized expertise.
 Students from the program are expected to achieve a specialized skill set making them exceptionally competitive in the career market.